Lawrence Clarke (hurdler)

-Sir Charles Lawrence Somerset Clarke, 7th Baronet, OLY (born 12 March 1990) is a former professional 110 m hurdler who finished fourth in the London Olympic Games 110 m hurdles final.
-He is the son of Sir Toby Clarke, 6th Baronet and succeeded to the baronetcy on his father's death in 2019.
-He served as Captain of the Great Britain Athletics Team at the 2015 European Athletics Indoor Championships and was coached in Bath by Malcolm Arnold.
-He was coached in Paris by Giscard Samba Koundys for the 2016 Summer Olympics in Rio de Janeiro.
-He currently works for Citigroup in London.
-He is also a member of the American Roosevelt family.
+Sir Charles Lawrence Somerset Clarke 7th Baronet (born 12 March 1990), is a former professional 110 m hurdler who finished fourth in the London Olympic Games final.
+He served as captain of the Great Britain athletics team at the 2015 European Athletics Indoor Championships.
+He is the son of Sir Tobias "Toby" Clarke, 6th Baronet, and succeeded to the baronetcy on his father's death in 2019.
+As of 2022, he is a hedge fund manager.

 Education

 Born in Westminster, London, Clarke was educated at two independent schools: at Summer Fields School in the city of Oxford and Eton College in Berkshire.
-He went on to study Theology and Religious Studies at the University of Bristol, gaining a Second class honours, upper division (2:1).
-He studied at the University of Bath for a master's degree in Management with a specialisation in UK Targeted Absolute Return Equity Fund Management.
+He went on to study theology and religious studies at the University of Bristol, gaining a Second class honours, upper division (2:1).
+He studied at the University of Bath for a master's degree in management with a specialisation in absolute return.

 Family

-Clarke is the son of Sir Tobias Clarke, 6th Baronet.
-His sister is Theo Clarke, MP.
+Clarke is the son of Sir Tobias "Toby" Clarke, 6th Baronet and his sister is Theo Clarke, MP.
 Clarke's maternal grandfather was the Conservative MP Somerset de Chair.
 He takes his name Lawrence from his American ancestor Abbott Lawrence.
+He is also a distant relative of the American Roosevelt family.

 Junior athletics career

 Clarke was in fourth place in the 110 m hurdles at the 2008 Commonwealth Youth Games in Pune, India.
 He was also the British University (BUCS) champion in the 60 m hurdles (2009) with a time of 7.83 seconds and 110 m Champion (2010) in a time of 13.85 seconds.

-Clarke held the No. 1 spot on the British All Time list for the Under 20 men's 3"3 110 m Hurdles until 23 May 2010.
+Clarke held the No. 1 spot on the British All Time list for the Under 20 men's 3"3 110 m hurdles until 23 May 2010.
 He established a new National Junior Record with a personal best of 13.37 seconds whilst also winning gold at European Junior Athletics Championships in July 2009, in Novi Sad, Serbia.